Coreytsang01/HKweatherProject/README.md

 pip install -r requirements.txt
 ```
 5. Run `setup.py` and it helps you to create directory `temp file` and `Master Data.xlsx` for program use
-6. Run `mainRun.py` to see whether it can download and clean the data, importing into `Master Data.xlsx`
+6. Run `mainRun.py` to see whether it can download and clean the data, transforming into `Master Data.xlsx`

 # Task Scheduler Setup
 if you would like to run the program from time to time automatically, it is recommanded to create a `.bat` to be run in Task Scheduler because the python file cannot be run directly in Task Scheduler.
 The `.bat` has been uploaded that you can refer to it and make your own one.
 However, there are two lines refered to your local machine.
 It needs to be revised as your python virtual environment and also the file directory.